creativescala/doodle/README.md

 Doodle is a Scala 3 only project.
 The current release is shown above and is on the `main` branch.

-To use doodle add the following to your `build.sbt`:
+To use Doodle add the following to your `build.sbt`:

 ~~~ scala
 // Doodle is currently published for Scala 3